1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Knight Arts Challenge South Florida is sponsored by John S. and James L. Knight Foundation.
+Knight Arts Challenge South Florida is a grant from the John S. and James L. Knight Foundation that funds innovative arts projects that transform communities in South Florida.

 Get alerted about grants like this